Morgan Stanley’s big E-Trade bet; PE firms ramp up MBA hiring; inside AMC’s turnaround

 I’m Michelle Abrego, a new finance editor at Business Insider, and I’m filling in for Meredith today.

-It was a busy week for dealmaking.
-Wall Street bank Morgan Stanley revealed that it’s set to buy discount broker E-Trade in the biggest bank deal since the financial crisis.
-Rebecca Ungarino spoke to insiders to learn why the traditionally white-shoe bank paid $13 billion for the brokerage firm once known for its talking baby ads.
+It was a crazy week for dealmaking.
+Morgan Stanley revealed plans to buy discount broker E-Trade in the biggest bank deal since the financial crisis.
+Rebecca Ungarino spoke to insiders to learn why the traditionally white-shoe bank is making a $13 billion play for the brokerage firm once known for its talking baby ads.

 The deal could be great news for wealth-management fintechs looking for a partner to take them to the next level.
 Venture and growth-stage investors told Dan DeFrancesco it shows banks’ willingness to pay up for client segments and digital capabilities they haven’t been able to develop themselves.

 And in a big role reversal, one M&A deal this week saw a fintech acquiring an established player.
-Shannen Balogh took a look at LendingClub’s announcement that it is set to buy Radius Bank.
+Shannen Balogh took a look at LendingClub’s announcement that it’s planning to buy Radius Bank.
 The transaction would make it the first tech firm to buy a US-regulated bank.
 One analyst went so far as to call it “amazing.”

 If you needed further evidence that fintech has hit an inflection point, Dan also delved into data from CB Insights this week which showed exactly that.
-In 2019, investors put $17.2 billion into mega-rounds, or funding rounds worth more than $100 million.
-The focus on larger, later-stage rounds shows they’re not the scrappy startups they used to be.
+In 2019, investors put $17.2 billion into mega-rounds of more than $100 million.
+The focus on larger, later-stage rounds shows fintechs are not the scrappy startups they used to be.

 Meanwhile, Casey Sullivan surveyed 13 top business schools and found that private-equity giants are hiring more and more MBAs for a wider variety of roles.
-As more money flows into private markets, so do the resources that these firms put into hiring and training top talent.
-Read here to see which schools have the best recruitment prospects.
+As more money flows into private markets, firms are also putting more resources into hiring and training top talent.
+Read more here to see which schools have the best recruitment prospects.

 We also had a fresh Friday afternoon WeWork scoop from Meghan Morris.
 Arik Benzino, WeWork’s head of US, Canada, and Israel, is leaving.
 Benzino, who is a friend of former CEO Adam Neumann, was one of the few executives who stayed long after the founder was ousted.
 His departure also comes during the first week on the job for new WeWork CEO Sandeep Mathrani.

-Read on for a deep dive into how AMC is overhauling its business to prove the doubters on Wall Street wrong, a look at the new startup challenging Linkedin that just nabbed $8.5 billion led by Sequoia Capital, and more.
+Read on for a deep dive into how AMC is overhauling its business to prove the doubters on Wall Street wrong, a look at a new startup challenging LinkedIn that just nabbed $8.5 million led by Sequoia Capital, and more.

 Thanks for reading, and have a great weekend!